dvadgama/collectd_splunkData/README.md

 #### Notes
 - place the python module in a directory say /my/collectd/plugins/python before using it.
-- Refer to the splunk.conf for splunkData configuration and [collectd python]('https://collectd.org/documentation/manpages/collectd-python.5.shtml') for Python Plguin configuration in general
+- Refer to the splunk.conf for Plugin(splunkData) configuration and, [collectd python](https://collectd.org/documentation/manpages/collectd-python.5.shtml) for Python Plguin configuration in general
-- I used [redis-collectd-plugin]('https://github.com/powdahound/redis-collectd-plugin') as refrence while developing this plugin
+- I used [redis-collectd-plugin](https://github.com/powdahound/redis-collectd-plugin) as refrence while developing this plugin